 Just because fall is approaching and the weather demands that you stow away breezy rompers and flip-flops for hefty, body-enveloping gear doesn’t mean there’s a lack of new trends for the discerning young Jewish woman.
 Lindsay Kotler, 26, a self-described JAP, hopes one such trend will be the return of the urban cowgirl look.
 Along with her business partner, Drew Arnold, Kotler has recently launched Wolf & Harrison, a clothing line of reasonably priced luxury casual wear (think t-shirts and long sleeves for men and women) with an “urban, modern approach to western style clothing.”
+If you’re aiming for a unique and budget-friendly costume this Halloween, you can look for costume rentals online.

 And unlike the rhinestones and general cheesiness that accompanied the original urban cowgirl iteration (remember Madonna during her Music days?), Wolf & Harrison offers a subtler approach.
 Sold exclusively online, their first collection includes t-shirts with ranchero-style shoulder patches for men as well as t-shirts with wolf’s head patches on the back and long sleeve shirts with side-stitching for women.
 Each product comes with a short story description reminiscent of silver fox, J. Peterman.